-Now that we understand the fundamentals of strength training and conditioning, how do we apply it specifically towards boxing?
+Now that we understand the fundamentals of strength training and conditioning, how do we apply it specifically toward boxing exercises?
 We'll discuss a few ways you can utilize strength training exercises that will improve the quality of your movements as a boxer and a few tried-and-true ways to improve your conditioning, such that you'll be able to perform as a boxer for a longer period of time.

 Best Strength Training Exercises for Boxers - With Equipment

 Even though we tend to think of boxing as being mostly about having strong arms and shoulders, in order to deliver stronger punches, the truth is that boxing is a full-body workout.
 The power we generate for our punches comes from our legs and our core strength, just as much as it does from our upper body.

 Best Strength Training Exercises for Boxers - Without Equipment

 If you want to focus on strength training but either don’t have access to or don’t have interest weight training, you still have plenty of options.
 After all, you'll always have access to the best possible weight available: your body weight.

 More often than not, you'll hear boxers say they prefer the old school strength-based exercises, instead of hitting the weight room.
 Rather, their regimen will include the classic bodyweight exercises: push-ups, sit-ups, crunches, plyometrics (jump rope, for example), and burpees.
 You can never go wrong incorporating these into your own training regimen, considering these are tried-and-true ways of using your body weight to improve your core strength and body strength overall.

 Best Conditioning Exercises for Boxers - With Equipment